 What do my Days look Like?

-Every week will be full of stimulating activity where even the modes of transportation (sailboat, mountain bike, etc.) and shelter (a tree house or remote jungle campsite) present challenges.
+Every week will be full of stimulating activity where even the modes of transportation (sailboat, mountain bike, etc.) and shelter (a remote jungle campsite) present challenges.

 How do I plan all of This?